Medically reviewed by Dr. C.H. Weaver M.D. updated 7/2019

 The cancer immunotherapy strategy known as programmed cell death 1 (PD-1) has generated great excitement for its ability to help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 are called checkpoint inhibitors and may enhance the ability of the immune system to fight cancer.

-The results from the I-SPY 2 TRIAL investigated Keytruda in combination with standard therapy as a pre-operative (neoadjuvant) treatment for patients with locally advanced TNBC.
-The estimated pathologic complete response (pCR) rate increased nearly threefold in patients with triple-negative breast cancer (TNBC).
+I-SPY 2 investigated Keytruda in combination with standard therapy as neoadjuvant treatment for patients with locally advanced TNBC.
+The estimated pathologic complete response (pCR) rate increased nearly threefold in patients with TNBC.

 The I-SPY 2 clinical trial, sponsored by Quantum Leap Healthcare Collaborative, is a standing Phase 2 clinical trial for women with newly diagnosed, locally advanced breast cancer (Stage II/III), and is designed to screen promising new treatments and identify which therapies are most effective in specific patient subgroups based on molecular characteristics (biomarker signatures).